FAQ

 How to view PathX’s source IP (the forwarding node IP near the origin)?

-Please check the PathX resource detail page for reference when setting a whitelist on the origin server.
-These IPs may change in case of DDoS attacks or data center network cuts.
-The IP resolved from the accelerated domain name is the access point IP near the client side, which may change in case of DDoS attacks or data center network cuts.
+Please check on the PathX resource details page, which can be used as a reference when setting up the whitelist on the origin server.
+These IPs may change in case of a DDoS attack or when the data center network is decommissioned.
+The IPs resolved from the accelerated domain name are the access point IPs closer to the client side, and they may also change under the circumstances of a DDoS attack or data center network decommissioning.

 Can servers that are not UCloud Global servers use PathX?